 Apply for a building consent

-Council has introduced the Simpli portal for customers to apply and track their building consents.
+SDC has introduced the Simpli portal for customers to apply and track their building consents.

 Currently used by over 30 councils Simpli allows anyone applying for a building consent to submit, manage, and track their building consents from entering their application through to the end of the process.